About The James Irvine Foundation

 The James Irvine Foundation offers an attractive benefits package.
 The Foundation is an Equal Opportunity Employer, and we encourage applicants who reflect the diversity of California.
 Qualified applicants with criminal histories will be considered pursuant to the San Francisco Fair Chance Ordinance (“FCO”).

-Koya Partners, the executive search firm that specializes in mission-driven search, has been retained for this engagement.
-Michelle Bonoan, Jennifer Smith, and Christy Farrell are leading this search.
-To make recommendations or to express your interest in this role please visit here or email [email protected].
+Koya Partners, the executive search firm that specializes in mission-driven search, has been exclusively retained for this engagement.
+Michelle Bonoan, Christy Farrell, and Jennifer Smith are leading this search.
+To make recommendations or to express your interest in this role, please visit here or email [email protected] and [email protected].
 All nominations, inquiries, and discussions will be considered strictly confidential.

 The James Irvine Foundation is an equal opportunity employer.
 The James Irvine Foundation seeks diversity in its community and affords equal employment and advancement opportunities to all qualified individuals without regard to race, creed, color, religion, national origin, ethnicity, ancestry, gender, sexual orientation, age, physical or mental disability, marital status, citizenship status, medical condition, or any other legally protected status.

 Koya Partners, a part of the Diversified Search Group, is a leading executive search and strategic advising firm dedicated to connecting exceptionally talented people with mission-driven clients.
 Our founding philosophy—The Right Person in the Right Place Can Change the World—guides our work as we partner with nonprofits & NGOs, institutions of higher education, responsible businesses, and social enterprises in local communities and around the world.
 For more information about Koya Partners, visit www.koyapartners.com.